 Finally, teachable gives you a fantastic platform to create a nice student-teacher connection so that you may speak freely and learn in a friendly environment.

 Teachable Pricing Plan In 2023

 You might be interested in the Teachable pricing after reading my Teachable Review.

 In my Teachable review, I’d be negligent if I didn’t highlight Teachable’s current payment plans.
-For their online e-learning courses, they accept four primary payment methods: free, basic, pro, and business.
+For their online e-learning courses, Teachable offers 3 plans apart from the free plan: basic, pro, and business.

 Everything is included in the free plan but with some limitations, which allows you to have up to 10 students in your courses and one admin-level user.
 On all paid courses, this plan charges $1 plus a 10% transaction fee (there is nothing to pay on your free courses)

 Checkout our article of Teachable Free Trial and get started now.

 The Basic plan of teachable will cost you $29 per month and is invoiced yearly.

 With all the benefits that come with the free plan, the basic plan provides you with unlimited students, a custom domain, coupons, an integrated affiliate program, integrated email marketing tools, third-party integrations, drip content, and two admin-level users.